 Before starting with the preparations it is important to preheat the oven at 180◦Celsius and to use a baking pan which is brushed before with oil in order for the ‘pie’ not to stick.
 One should not forget that there is an order while laying the pastry leaves – starting with laying 2 leaves than sprinkling them with the mass obtained from leek mixture with other ingredients and this order should be followed until the last pastry leave laying.
 It is important to remember that each of the leaves should not only cover the baking pan surface but it also should come out an inch from the baking pan.
 Also, after putting each of the pastry leaves in the baking pan, olive oil must be sprinkled over them.
 But, how to make a mass out of these ingredients?
 The leek should be rinsed with water then cut into pieces (the pieces may be of a longitudinal order or not – as one prefers) and seasoned with salt.

-This mass should be mixed by hand until the water comes out the leek and the mass becomes denser.
+This mass should be mixed by hand until the water comes out of the leek and the mass becomes denser.
 This stage may be a little uncomfortable but it is essential in the final product.
-Once this is done, the oil, the cottage cheese, onion and the remained salt are added.
+Once this is done, the oil, cottage cheese, onion, and the remained salt are added.
 Some of this mixture is laid on the first two pastry leaves and then it is covered with another couple of pastry leaves.
 Again we add some of the mixture and two of the pastry leaves.
 This procedure is repeated until there are no more pastry leaves or leek mixture left but it is crucial that the final layer of the ‘pie’ should be of pastry leaves and not of leek mixture because the idea is to cover the mixture.

 Then, the part of the pastry leaves which is out of the baking pan is rolled over the ‘pie’.
 The surface of the final pastry leave that covers the baking pan is sprinkled with oil and the pan is ready to bake at 180◦Celsius for 45 minutes or until the surface turns slightly brown.
-After coming out of the oven the pie’ should rest for half an hour and then cut into pieces and serve it hot, accompanied by yoghurt or some cheese.
+After coming out of the oven the pie’ should rest for half an hour and then cut into pieces and serve hot, accompanied by yogurt or some cheese.